 In Vitro Fertilization (IVF)

 IVF is an Assisted Reproductive Technology (ART) procedure that is used to treat a range of fertility problems.
 In the IVF process, fertilization occurs outside the female’s body and takes place in a laboratory setting.
-IUI is not always an option for some couples, and this can be due to various factors, however, in these cases, IVF can be used as an alternative.
+IUI in some cases isn’t an option for couples, this can be due to variable factors, in these cases, IVF is an alternative.

 What is the IVF process?

-Once fertilization has successfully taken place, the fertilized egg, now called an embryo, is implanted into the female’s uterus.
-The egg settles into the female’s uterus for growth into a fetus and eventually a baby.
+-Once fertilization has successfully taken place, the fertilized egg, now called an embryo, is transferred into the female’s uterus.
+The embryo after implantation in the uttering endometrium lining grows into a fetus and eventually a baby.

-Despite being a complex procedure, since 1990 IVF treatment and fertility specialists at Bedaya hospital have successfully achieved some of the best IVF success rates in Egypt and the Middle East for both fresh and frozen cycles.
+-Despite it being a complex procedure.
+Bedaya Hospital has successfully achieved some of the best IVF success rates in Egypt and the Middle East for both fresh and frozen cycles ever since the nineties.

 Who should have IVF?

 In Vitro Fertilization is an effective treatment for those who are suffering from the following:

 - Male infertility issues: men who are struggling with infertility problems due to, abnormal morphology, decreased motility (movement), and low sperm count